stampit-org/stampit/README.md

 ## Pass multiple objects into .methods(), .refs(), .init(), props(), or .compose().

 Stampit mimics the behavior of `_.extend()`, `$.extend()` when you pass multiple objects into one of the prototype methods.
-In other words, it will copy all of the properties from those objects to the `.methods`, `.refs`, or `.init` prototype for the stamp.
+In other words, it will copy all of the properties from those objects to the `.methods`, `.refs`, `.init` or `.props` prototype for the stamp.
 The properties from later arguments in the list will override the same named properties of previously passed in objects.

 ```js